 In fact, after the al Qaeda attacks on New York and Washington, the UN General Assembly and the Security Council had acted sympathetically to the United States, and with dispatch.
-On September 12, 2001, the General Assembly, which is not a decision-making body, issued a unanimous declaration of solidarity with the American people.
-Within days of September 11, the UN Security Council, whose decisions are legally binding in international law, proscribed cooperation with terrorists, ordering member states to deny them both safe haven and the use of national banking systems to finance their operations.
+On 12 September 2001, the General Assembly, which is not a decision-making body, issued a unanimous declaration of solidarity with the American people.

+Within days of September 11th, the UN Security Council, whose decisions are legally binding in international law, proscribed cooperation with terrorists, ordering member states to deny them either safe haven or the use of national banking systems to finance their operations.
 The Council also established an oversight committee to monitor member states' compliance and to promote capacity-building in the poorer states.
-This was on top of the 12 counter-terrorism treaties15 that the UN had negotiated previously, on aircraft hi-jacking, hostage-taking, chemical explosives-marking, etc.
+This was on top of the 12 counter-terrorism treaties that the UN had negotiated previously, on aircraft hijacking, hostagetaking, chemical explosives-marking, etc.15

 Many governments sent troops to Afghanistan to fight the Taliban and al Qaeda alongside American forces.
 Canada sent ground forces into combat for the first time since the Korean War.
 The only hesitation about international cooperation came not from allied governments but from the Pentagon, which did not want to repeat the Kosovo experience of war by international committee.
-After the war, many countries committed substantial sums of money16 to lift Afghanistan out of its failed state status, so that it would not again become a rear operating base for terrorists.
+After the war, many countries committed substantial sums of money to lift Afghanistan out of its failed state status, so that it would not again become a rear operating base for terrorists.
+16

-15 For further information on UN Conventions regarding Counter-Terrorism, please refer to United Nations Treaty Collection: Conventions on Terrorism. http://untreaty.un.org/English/Terrorism.asp
+15 For further information on UN conventions regarding counter-terrorism, refer to the United Nations Treaty Collection: Conventions on Terrorism, http://untreaty.un.org.

 16 Canada has responded to the Afghan government's appeal for long-term development investments.
-CIDA contributed \$266.5 million from September 2001 to March 2004, and plans to allocate another \$100 million for the fiscal year 2004-05.
-Canada renewed its commitment to Afghanistan in March 2004 with \$250 million in new funds for development assistance from 2005 to 2009.
-This brings our total allocation to \$616.5 million from 2001 until 2009.
-Canadian International Development Agency.
-Afghanistan Overview: Canada's Commitment.
-July 19, 2004.
+CIDA contributed \$266.5 million from September 2001 to March 2004 and plans to allocate another \$100 million for the fiscal year 2004-2005.
+Canada renewed its commitment to Afghanistan in March 2004, with

-Books by Bob Woodward, Richard Clark and Paul O'Neill and others show that the administration had discussed Iraq in its first cabinet meeting after inauguration and was drawing up plans to attack Iraq even before the Afghanistan fight was over.
-In the Spring of 2002, support for an invasion of Iraq had become a loyalty test in the Pentagon17.
-By the summer of 2002, the Beltway (Washington) and Turtle Bay (the United Nations) had become two solitudes, a phenomenon that was also evident in NATO, in APEC, at the OAS, in the G-8, and even in the World Bank and International Monetary Fund (albeit less so).
+Books by Bob Woodward, Richard Clarke, and others show that the administration had discussed Iraq in its first cabinet meeting after inauguration and was drawing up plans to attack Iraq even before the Afghanistan fight was over.
+In the spring of 2002, support for an invasion of Iraq had become a loyalty test in the Pentagon.17 By the summer of 2002, the Beltway (Washington) and Turtle Bay (the United Nations) had become two solitudes, a phenomenon that was also evident in NATO, in APEC, at the OAS, in the G-8, and even in the World Bank and International Monetary Fund (albeit less so).
 It was difficult to reason together.
-Washington was mainly "on send", not receive; it wanted acquiescence not debate.
+Washington was mainly on "send," not receive; it wanted acquiescence, not debate.